influxdata/docs-v2/content/flux/v0.x/function-types.md

   - /influxdb/cloud/reference/flux/stdlib/built-in/transformations/type-conversions/
 ---

-Flux functions each share a set of behaviors or traits that define how the function works.
+Flux functions share a set of behaviors or traits that define how the function works.
-The following categories represent high-level function behaviors.
-This list is not all-inclusive, but covers distinct and important function behaviors.
+This types and categories lists below are not all-inclusive, but covers distinct and important function behaviors.

 - [Function types](#function-types)
 - [Function categories](#function-categories)

+---

 ## Function types
 - [Inputs](#inputs)